ppy/osu-wiki/wiki/Skinning/osu!catch/en.md

 Notes:

 - Animation name: `fruit-catcher-kiai-{n}.png`
-- This is the catcher state during kiai time.
+- This element is the catcher state during kiai time.
 - `fruit-catcher-fail.png` will override this if a fruit or drop/droplet is missed during [kiai time](/wiki/kiai_time).
 - This should face towards the right.